pinellolab/dictys/README.rst

 3. `full-skin <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/full-skin>`_: a short tutorial for the inference and analysis of dynamic networks on SHARE-seq data for mouse skin.

-The network analysis tutorials below use the same reconstructed networks as in the paper and are designed to replicate the results.
+The network analysis tutorials below use the same reconstructed networks as in the paper and are designed to fully replicate the results.

 1. `analysis-blood <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/analysis-blood>`_: a simple tutorial for context specific and dynamic network analysis on separate scRNA-seq and scATAC-seq quantifications of human blood as in manuscript.